-By Craig Daly: Joshua Franco will be defending his WBA super flyweight title against Kazuto Ioka in a rematch in June at a still-to-be-determined date and venue in Japan.
+By Craig Daly: Joshua Franco will be defending his WBA super flyweight title against Kazuto Ioka in a rematch in Tokio, Japan today.

 There’s no word yet on which network the Franco vs. Ioka fight will be shown on.
 The last time they fought, it wasn’t televised in the United States.

 It makes sense to stage the rematch in Japan because it’ll make more money over there than it would in the U.S. For Franco to fight at home in San Antonio, he would need to make a big offer to place the fight over there, and there’s no chance it would make the kind of money that it will make in Japan.